 We must remember that marine mammals spend a very tiny percentage of their lives on the surface of the water when they come up to breathe.
 I realized very quickly that going through an institutional route is not going to be enough.
 We need to show that there’s a business value because at the end of the day caring about wildlife is a privilege and most people engaged in wildlife tourism depend on wildlife and habitats for their livelihoods.
 If your stomach is full, if you have a roof over your head, if you feel safe and secure, then you can look out and think – oh, I want to do something for nature and wildlife.
 If you’re just struggling to survive, as many of the boating community is, you can’t expect them to sit and think about the needs of wildlife over their own.

-I’m 36 years old now and I have had so much influence in my life because of education and exposure received through traveling and working in different parts of India.
+I’m 36 years old now and I have had so much influence in my life because of the education and exposure received through traveling and working in different parts of India.
 My home was full of books on a diverse range of subjects, and I was always encouraged to learn and question.
-My parents are very interested in wildlife and we have exposed to nature-based activities from a young age.
+My parents are very interested in wildlife and we have been exposed to nature-based activities from a young age.
 All of these inputs have enabled me to develop my passion and build a career in conservation.

 If you ask me, the boat driver and the dolphin are equally exploited by different factors, and we are looking at how do we build that bridge, where we can make the experience equally beneficial to both.
-How do we make every segment of this delivery chain – government, marketing agent, hotel, boat driver, the consumer, everybody – sensitized and working together to enable safer seas for all.
+How do we make every segment of this delivery chain – government, marketing agent, hotel, boat driver, the consumer, everybody – sensitized and working together to enable safer seas for all?

-That is how Terra conscious was born.
+That is how Terra Conscious was born.

 Catering to the Changing Mindset

 In the last three years, we’ve been very fortunate to be in the right place at the right time.
-I think people become more aware of the need for sustainable and responsible travel, lifestyle choices, and nature-based education.
-I see more and more young people reaching out and saying, ‘we want to travel ethically and be responsible in our choices and actions’.
+I think people have become more aware of the need for sustainable and responsible travel, lifestyle choices, and nature-based education.
+I see more and more young people reaching out and saying, ‘we want to travel ethically and be responsible in our choices and actions.’

 Many parents worry today that their children are not getting enough exposure to nature and are spending too much time online and are disconnected from the simple pleasures of discovering the natural environs around them.
 I think our generation still remembers – growing up, going to our grandparents’ homes, and playing in the garden.
 I remember when I was growing up, there were no video games, and when you went out to play, you had to be creative and engage with people around you and your environment.